 Instead, marketing needs to focus on growth especially when times are hard.
 This may need a much more creative approach, because budgets are often cut during these times.
 One such approach is growth hacking, borrowed from the start-up world.
 This technique focuses on maximum results for minimum cost, so is ideal in a recession.
 It also encourages trialling new ideas, and the concept of ‘failing fast’ and pivoting.
 It therefore fits extremely well with the idea of a developing a growth mindset across the organisation.

-The idea behind growth hacking is to focus on providing what people want—unlike traditional marketing, which focuses on making people want what you’ve got.
-It therefore builds a community that is happy to advocate for your product on your behalf.
-This focus on customer needs, supported by data, is already an important part of modern marketing.
-The emphasis on growth follows logically in 2021 and beyond.
+The idea behind growth hacking is to focus on providing what people want.
+This contrasts with traditional marketing, which focuses on making people want what you’ve got.
+It therefore builds a community that is happy to advocate for you and/or your expertise on your behalf.